-Not just because you may find yourself the target of some criticism for your choice of puppy.
+Not just because you may find yourself the target of criticism for your choice of puppy.

-What is the appeal of mini Yorkies?
+What Is the Appeal of Mini Yorkies?

 Why do we love tiny dogs?
 And why do we want them to be even tinier?

-Let’s look our nurturing instincts first.
+We’ll look at our nurturing instincts first.

-Neoteny in dogs
+Neoteny in Dogs

-If neoteny means having baby like features, you can see why a dog that is tiny, might be more appealing than a dog that is big.
+If neoteny means having baby-like features, you can see why a tiny dog might be more appealing than a big dog.

-Miniaturisation isn’t just about neoteny though.
+Miniaturization isn’t just about neoteny though.

-The magic of miniaturization
+The Magic of Miniaturization

 The idea of shrinking a character to tiny proportions is nothing new.

-Like many other children of my generation, as a child I was transfixed by stories like ‘The Borrowers’.
-And fascinated by tiny shetland ponies and Chihuahuas.
+Like many other children of my generation, I was transfixed by stories like The Borrowers.
+And fascinated by tiny Shetland ponies and Chihuahuas.

 Miniaturization is simply fascinating, magical even.
 There’s no escaping it.